-Musei Capitolini (Capitoline Museums) stand on the ancient Capitoline Hill in the centre of Rome and host a huge wealth of artifacts and exhibits from the ancient, medieval and renaissance periods.
+Musei Capitolini (Capitoline Museums) stand on the ancient Capitoline Hill in the centre of ancient and modern Rome, and host a huge wealth of artefacts from the ancient, medieval and renaissance periods.

-Among Musei Capitolini’s many wonders are collections of classical sculptures and statues, exhibits on ancient mythology, medieval and renaissance artworks as well as many bronzes and portraits.
+Among Musei Capitolini’s many wonders include collections of classical sculptures and statues, exhibits on ancient mythology, medieval and renaissance artworks as well as many bronzes and portraits.